koor-tech/handbook.koor.tech/docs/handbook/security.md

 ### General Guidelines

 * Use Two Factor Authentication (2FA) or Multi Factor Authentication (MFA) whenever available.
+* Use encryption for your company devices (e.g., company laptop must be encrypted with a password or other token).

 ### Engineers, Developers and Administrators Guidelines